HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_local_flexnet_entitlement_server.md

 ## Results

-Ensure that your connection to the local Flexnet license manager (server)? is successful by viewing your HCL DX 9.5 Container Update Server License Manager pod logs.
+Ensure that your connection to the local Flexnet license server is successful by viewing your HCL DX 9.5 Container Update Server License Manager pod logs.

 Use `kubectl` logs for the license manager pod.
 For example, in a namespace `dxns`, execute the following command: